Caylytical01/aisd-jse-07-objects-1/README.md

 ## 1. **Create the Project Folder and File**
 You will begin by setting up your project structure.

-- [ ] Create a folder named `ObjectBasics` to store your project files.
+- [ ] Create a folder named `ObjectsPartOne` to store your project files.
-- [ ] Inside the `ObjectBasics` folder, create a file named `index.js`.
+- [ ] Inside the `ObjectsPartOne` folder, create a file named `index.js`.
 This file will contain all your JavaScript code.

 ## 2. **Create a Person Object**
 You will start by creating an object to represent a person.